HATEOAS and Hypermedia-Driven Development

-HATEOAS is a design principle where APIs return hypermedia controls (links, forms, or actions) alongside data.
-Instead of clients hardcoding URLs, they “discover” next steps dynamically.
-Think of it like a website: you don’t predefine every page’s URL—you click links to navigate.
+HATEOAS is a design principle where APIs return hypermedia controls—links, forms, or actions—alongside data.
+Instead of clients hardcoding URLs, they discover next steps dynamically, just like browsing a website.

 {